-The French bulldog, also referred to as the ‘Frenchie,’ can be perfect canine companions.
-They have the innate ability to make people laugh; hence, they are also often called clown dogs.
+The French bulldog is known to have the innate ability to make people laugh; hence, they are also often called clown dogs.
 The French bulldog has taken the Labrador Retriever’s spot as the UK’s most popular dog breed.
-Despite the increasing popularity of the breed, not many people know that the breed can suffer from hereditary health problems.
+Despite the rising popularity of the breed, not many people know that the breed can suffer from hereditary French Bulldog health problems.

-Are French bulldogs prone to health problems?
+Are French bulldogs prone to health issues?
 Just like any other brachycephalic or short-muzzled breeds, they are susceptible to certain diseases from selective breeding to produce dogs having extreme brachycephalia features.

 ‘They have got all of the tissues in their head that a normal dog has, but they have less room, they get dental crowding and they also get the soft palette hanging down – that is what gives them the (breathing such as snuffling or snorting) sounds,’ stated Professor Paul McGreevy, a researcher from the University of Sydney.